-This teaching approaches the path by taking into consideration, amongst other things, the structure of reality, both inner and outer.
-It views reality to be fundamentally the eternal truth of spirit that manifests itself in various dimensions, from the deepest dimension of absolute emptiness to the physical realm.
+This teaching approaches the path by considering, amongst other things, the structure of reality, both inner and outer.
+It views reality as fundamentally the eternal truth of spirit that manifests itself in various dimensions, from the deepest dimension of absolute emptiness to the physical realm.
 The appearance of this manifestation is what is conventionally known as reality, including the physical universe and all beings with their minds and psyches.
-The inner truth of this reality is true nature itself, pure spirit, which is the ultimate and real nature of both the universe and all beings.
+The inner truth of this reality is true nature itself, pure spirit, which is the ultimate and real nature of the universe and all beings.

 View of Spirit

 The Diamond Approach views true nature to be both unmanifest and manifest.
 The unmanifest is totally nondifferentiated and without qualities, a mysterious darkness and emptiness in which consciousness is annihilated as it approaches.
 Yet this nonmanifest absolute truth holds in virtuality all potential.
 By manifesting it creates the world with all its forms and transformations, which becomes the appearance of reality; but it also manifests its own inherent perfections and characteristics, which become the inner truth of reality.

 It is significant and central to the understanding and the methods of the Diamond Approach that manifest true nature possesses a structure, a structure that gives our experience its fundamental building blocks and capacities of perception and action.
 In other words, as the nonmanifest absolute manifests it differentiates into dimensions and qualities, so what is virtual and potential becomes actual and experienceable.
 Spiritual realization is most fundamentally the recognition and embodiment of these dimensions and qualities of true nature, as differentiations of the eternal spirit.